zejiang-unsw/zejiang-unsw.github.io/_pages/about.md

 This is Ze Jiang's personal homepage.

 ## A short introduction
 I am an engineer, hydro-climatologist and researcher.
 My research focuses on drought detection and attribution, as well as prediction using GCM simulations.
 I mainly use statistical tools to carry out my research works.
 I am also an R enthusiast.
-I am currently working at [WRC@UNSW](https://www.wrc.unsw.edu.au/).
+I am currently working in [WRC@UNSW](https://www.wrc.unsw.edu.au/).

 <b>RESEARCH INTEREST:</b>
 * Wavelet based time series decomposition and transformation